-I’ve been working with the Stonehouse Lifestyles Drama group weekly for around two years.
+I worked with the Stonehouse Lifestyles Drama group weekly for around two years.
 At the start of 2015 the group performed their adaptation of Shakespeare’s Macbeth.
-The performance is said to have been the best attended event that the centre have run.
+The performance was said to have been the best attended event that the centre had run.
 This was followed by an adaptation of A Christmas Carol in December 2015 and a production of Cinderella in June 2016.

 Having previously worked with Strange Town Youth Theatre’s 11-14s to direct You Game by Natalie MacKinnon, I returned in Autumn 2014 to direct Cindy by Amy Drummond.
 Both plays were performed at the Scottish Storytelling Centre on the Royal Mile in Edinburgh.